Carlitoks/cuddly-couscous/README.md

 Install Android Studio, as well as `react-native-debugger`.
 Or just use the vagrant vm provided by running `vagrant up`... it will take a while to run.

+> Note: have been unable to get the emulator to run in the VM, or connect a physical device.... so have mostly abandoned efforts at making this work.

 To use the VM:

 * run `vagrant up`